DS-100/sp25/gradproject.md

 ## Project Topics

 Please choose one of the following projects (CV or NLP) and its associated datasets to work on.
-You will be expected to complete all (2) tasks provided for your chosen dataset.
-Click the below links to go to the project description pages.
+You will be expected to complete both Task A and B provided for your chosen dataset.
+Click the below links to go to the details of each project.

 [Project 1: Computer Vision](/sp25/gradproject-cv){:target="_blank"}